 We have our own Advanced Mobile Robotics & Intelligent Agents Laboratory situated in Gateway House.

-The Advanced Mobile Robotics & Intelligent Agents Laboratory contains a variety of mobile robots ranging from the Lego Mindstorm to the Wheelbarrow robot for bomb disposal.
+The Advanced Mobile Robotics & Intelligent Agents Laboratory contains a variety of mobile robots, providing excellent resources for teaching and research.

 Mobile Robotics is taught as an option at undergraduate level as well as on the Artificial Intelligence with Robotics BSc programme.
 On the Intelligent Systems and Robotics MSc programme students will be exposed to the more advanced techniques.

 The Centre for Computational Intelligence (CCI) conducts research into use of computational intelligence techniques on mobile robots and encourages PhD applications in this field.

 Our Learning Zones and The Greenhouse also provide space for group or individual work and study.

 There are 1,600 study places across all library locations, more than 700 computer stations, laptops to borrow, free wi-fi and desktop power outlets.

 You can also book rooms with plasma screens, laptops and DVD facilities for group work and presentations, secure an individual study room with adjustable lighting or make use of our assistive technology.

 On campus, the main Kimberlin Library offers a space where you can work, study and access a vast range of print materials, with computer stations, laptops, plasma screens and assistive technology also available.